ksereda/Spring_Cloud_Netflix_Microservices/zuul_gateway/README.md

 For example:

-`Spring Cloud Netflix` as a filter takes any` @ Bean`, which extends `ZuulFilter` and is available in the context of the application.
+`Spring Cloud Netflix` as a filter takes any` @Bean`, which extends `ZuulFilter` and is available in the context of the application.

         public class MyTestFilter extends ZuulFilter {